nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

    VP1P8_VCCIN_ISEN_CPU   13578 mA        N/A       N/A             N/A            N/A      False  20230619 11:26:09
 ```
 #### Pass/Fail Criteria
- * Verfiy warnings are all false
+ * Verify warnings are all false

 ### 1.9 Check DPU shutdown and power up individually